 Safety: The Island itself is safe for travellers as well as for families.
 There is a low crime rate here and the locals pride themselves on keeping the island safe for their own families as well as anyone visiting.
-You may notice some petty crime but all in all, there is no need to worry.

-Shopping: You can buy most day to day items here, there are also two pharmacies, so if you happen to forget to bring any medication with you or you just fall a little ill while here, you should be covered!
+Shopping: You can buy most day to day items here, there are also three pharmacies, so if you happen to forget to bring any medication with you or you just fall a little ill while here, you should be covered!

 If there is any other information about Isla Holbox that you would like to know, please send me an email and I will try and answer any questions that you might have.